28 Up Against the Wall

 The Berlin Brigade headquarters occupied the former Reich Academy for Physical Exercise (Reichsakadamie fur Leibesubungen) next to the Olympic Stadium.
 Today, I am led to believe, it’s the Sport Museum.
 The head of the Australian Military Mission had his office in this building and was of assistance to me in getting this work and with my documentation.
 Ralph Harry was Australia’s ambassador to the Federal Republic and doubled as the head of the Mission in Berlin.

 I dropped into his office frequently as it was located in the main building of the military complex.
 I was able there to catch up on newspapers and magazines from back home.
 Mr. Harry expedited the renewal of my passport.
-An evangelical Christian, he expressed a belief in the banishment of all forms of war, poverty and oppression.

 I followed the exploits of George Lazenby in the collection of Women Weekly magazines kept at the Mission and relayed them to the Mr. Harry.